On this page:

 In 2001, Ralf Krug developed an integrated data management platform that was the predecessor of VALVE, an innovative archival and real-time database that allows HVO staff to compare seismic amplitude, tilt, and gas emissions on a common time base.
 Past data can be easily retrieved.

-This computer network requires dedicated administration, currently provided by Loren Antolik (now employed directly by HVO).
-He develops programs that automatically ingest new HVO data sets, and creates routines for plotting the data to allow interactive visualization through VALVE.
-Antolik also participates in data collection and the maintenance and installation of continuously recording instruments.
+This computer network requires dedicated administration, which for years was provided by Loren Antolik.
+He designed programs that automatically ingest new HVO data sets, and he created routines for plotting the data to allow interactive visualization through VALVE.
+Antolik also assisted in data collection and the maintenance and installation of continuously recording instruments.

 Read more about deformation projects!

 Two decades ago, UH Hilo graduate Jason Meyer installed broadband seismometers inside Kilauea's summit caldera, allowing scientists to collect detailed information over a much larger range of bandwidth than is provided by standard seismometers.
 In 2020, Kass Ulmer joined the Coop team as a seismic analyst, and by this time, the 2018 caldera collapse had occurred.
 This collapse left sections of Crater Rim Drive severely damaged.
 To monitor future events in the area, new seismometers are being installed in strategic locations, to protect health and safety.